 Anna Whitcomb Internship Scholarship Information

 Any degree-seeking University of Vermont student is eligible to apply.
-Eligible students must plant to continue their course of studies for the fall 2014 semester, which means that students planning to graduate in May 2014 are not eligible for this award.
+Eligible students must plan to continue their course of studies for the fall 2015 semester, which means that students planning to graduate in May 2015 are not eligible for this award.
 It is important to note that the purpose of this scholarship is to assist students with attaining experience relating to career and professional development.
 Because of this, scholarship decisions are not made on the basis of previous experience or GPA.
 Rather, awards are based on:

 - The benefits a student will gain from the internship

 - How the internship aligns with a student’s career/professional goals

 Eligible internships are those that provide a substantive learning experience.
 A student should have the opportunity to apply knowledge gained in the classroom, and to attain new knowledge or skills that are transferrable to other employment settings.
 There should be clearly defined learning objectives/goals, and consistent supervision and feedback from an experienced supervisor.
 The Career Center can help you determine if an internship fits these criteria – feel free to stop in at drop in hours at the Career + Experience Hub with questions.

 You do not need to have confirmed internship to apply, but distribution of the scholarship will be contingent upon receiving a letter from your employer detailing the following information:

 - The organization name and address

 - A brief outline of your responsibilities